Thanks to our partners for providing this post.

 Sell Things You Don’t Use

 Instead of letting things you don’t use sit around the house collecting dust, turn it into cash for your vacation!
 If you’re into traveling you’ll understand life is about experiences, not stuff.
-Rummage through the attic and basement.
 Have a bunch of clothes hanging in your closet you don’t wear?
 What about that TV in the spare bedroom you never watch?
+Sell them!
+Sick of that car that won’t start?
+Sell it for cash!
+Don’t to check the attic and basement for items you might of forgot about as well!!
 Once you have everything gathered up, have a yard sale or take your items to consignment shops.
 One man’s trash is another person’s treasure, it might surprise you how much extra vacation money you will earn.

 Get the Kids Involved